 The Cole Fellowship Program

-The Thomas Cole National Historic Site (TCNHS) is now reviewing applications for the Cole fellowship, a one-year, residential fellowship at the Thomas Cole National Historic site.
-Cole Fellows participate in the research and interpretation of the work, home, and studios of the artist, Thomas Cole (1801 – 1848).
-This includes conducting new primary research and working with staff on museum wide offerings spanning exhibitions and collections to educational programs, audience engagement, and more.
+The Thomas Cole National Historic Site (TCNHS) is now accepting applications for the Cole Fellowship, a one-year, residential fellowship at the historic artist’s home and studios of Thomas Cole (1801–1848).
+Cole Fellows participate in the research and interpretation of the artist’s work, home, studios, landscape, and the continued relevance of the Site today.
+This includes conducting primary research under the direction of the museum and opportunities to work closely with TCNHS staff on site-wide programming that may include work on exhibitions, collections, education, publication, visitor engagement, and more.

-• Work closely with the Chief Curator and TCNHS staff on projects that may include collection care and research, exhibitions, educational programs, and other special events.
+• Work closely with the Chief Curator, Director of Engagement, and TCNHS staff on projects that may include collection care and research, exhibitions, educational programs, and other special events.

 • Attend an intensive one-week seminar with leading Cole scholar and professor, Dr. Alan Wallach.

-• Attend monthly field trips and site visits to museums and cultural venues.
+• Attend monthly field trips and educational site visits to relevant museums and cultural venues.

 • Benefit from professional development including resume review and next step career planning based on individual goals.

-• Brief letter of introduction describing your interest in the Fellowship, relevant experience, and career goals
+• Brief letter of introduction describing your interest in the Cole Fellowship, relevant experience, and career goals

 • Resume

-• References – Include the names and full contact information for 3 people (professors, teachers, employers only)
+• References – Include the name, title, and full contact information for 3 people (professors, teachers, employers)

-• Writing sample (2 to 4 pages MAX please)
+• Writing sample (2 to 4 pages MAX)

-Please label each PDF file/s with your name and content, for example “Sally_Green_Resume”
+* Please send your materials as a single PDF file/s and title it with your name and content, for example “Sarah_Cole_Application”

 Primary Research by Year